Isabella d'Este, Duchess of Parma

 Isabella d'Este (3 October 1635 – 21 August 1666) was Duchess of Parma, and second wife of Duke Ranuccio II Farnese.
 She was the paternal grandmother of Elisabetta Farnese, Queen of Spain.

 Princess of Modena

 Isabella was a daughter of the Duke of Modena Francesco I d'Este and Maria Caterina Farnese, daughter of Ranuccio I Farnese, Duke of Parma.
 She was the sister of two Dukes of Modena, Alfonso IV d'Este (1634–1662) and Rinaldo (1655–1737).
-At the death of her mother, her father married again twice.